 Thrift shop Episkopi Early Years

-Frequently asked questions and future careers

 What careers can this lead to?

 The foundation skills and competencies developed on a vocational course prepare students for employment across the public, private and charitable sectors, in a wide range of roles such as: careers in the military, office based roles, teaching support and team management to name but a few!

 Are Vocational Qualifications recognised in Higher and Lifelong Learning institutions?

 The simple answer is 'Yes', as level 2 qualifications your vocational qualification provides a stable building block on which to progress to level 3 vocational courses.

 Some of the Level 3 courses that are on offer also carry UCAS points which can be used to support an application for higher education.

-For more information contact Mrs K Donnelly Email: Karen.Donnelly@modschools.org Physics A Level OCR (A) H556
+For more information contact Mrs K Donnelly Email: Karen.Donnelly@modschools.org

-INTEGRITY • COMMITMENT • RESPECT Who should consider studying this course?
+Physics A Level

+OCR (A) H556

 People who enjoy Physics at GCSE.
-You should have ideally achieved at least a grade 6 in triple Science or equivalent.
-If not then a Grade 6 in double award Science.
+You should have ideally achieved at least a grade 7 in GCSE Physics or equivalent.
+If not, then a Grade 7 in GCSE Combined Science.
 If you enjoy doing practical experiments that will be a distinct advantage.

-A level Physics teaches you about the physical world we live in and how things behave in our universe, from the tiniest fundamental particles to its creation.
+A level Physics teaches you about the physical world we live in and how things behave in our Universe, from the tiniest fundamental particles to its creation.
 It is the fundamental science behind all the other sciences.
-What units are studied and how are they assessed?

 The course we offer at St John's aims to reflect Physics as it is practiced and used today.
 Physics is at the heart of everything and is a highly rewarding subject to study at A Level.
-Whilst physics is a very broad subject, this course succeeds in giving students a solid foundation for further studies.
-First Year Second Year Development of practical skills in Physics Development of practical skills in Physics Foundations in Physics Newtonian world and Astrophysics Forces and motion Particles and Medical Physics Electrons, waves and photons There are three exams at the end of the two years for A-level, all of which are two hours long.
+Whilst Physics is a very broad subject, this course succeeds in giving students a solid foundation for further studies.

+There are three exams at the end of the two years for A-level, all of which are two hours long.
 At least 15% of the marks for A-level Physics are based on what you learn during practical work.

-Frequently asked questions and future careers What grades do I need at GCSE?
+What grades do I need at GCSE?

-At least a grade 6 in Maths and Combined Science/Physics.
+At least a grade 7 in Maths and Combined Science/Physics.

 Do I need to do A level Maths?

 It would be highly recommended.
-A Level Physics now includes a 40% Mathematical skill component, and although taking A Level mathematics is not a prerequisite, maths students tend to perform much better.
+A Level Physics now includes a 40% Mathematical skill component.
+Although taking A Level mathematics is not a prerequisite, maths students will perform much better.

 Is there a lot of practical work?

 Physics is a practical subject and there is great emphasis on learning through discovery/investigation.

 How does A level Physics differ from GCSE?

 A level Physics is a lot more in depth and involves much more independent and practical work.

 What are the career options?

-There is a huge national shortage of skilled Physicists and therefore Physics offers many opportunities post-18.
+There is a huge national shortage of skilled Physicists and Engineers and therefore Physics offers many opportunities post-18.
 Many employers actively seek out people who can prove their ability to think logically, understand complex ideas and apply them to the real world.

-For more information see www.physics.org/careers For more information contact Ms Robertshaw Email: Nichola.Robertshaw@modschools.org
+For more information see www.physics.org/careers

 "You learn so much via practical lessons and demonstrations.
 The work can be tough but getting a good result is always so rewarding.
-I'd recommend this to anyone who wonders how every thing works"
+I'd recommend this to anyone who wonders how everything works"

-Product Design A Level

-AQA 7552